vanchackathon-team-montanari-lellis/mastermindAPI/README.md

   Swagger 2.0

 ## Installing and testing
-  1. Install and run MongoDB using it's default port.
+  1. Type `mvn spring-boot:run` from the root project directory to start the application.
-  2. Type `mvn spring-boot:run` from the root project directory to start the application.
+  2. We stored our data in the cloud.

 ## URLs
   To see all the endpoints created, please check it trough Swagger documentation: